Frida Kahlo: 1925–1930: Bus accident and marriage to Diego Rivera

 The accident ended Kahlo's dreams of becoming a physician and caused her pain and illness for the rest of her life; her friend Andrés Henestrosa stated that Kahlo "lived dying".
+During her painful recovery, she frequently wrote passionate and vulnerable letters to Arias which are partly preserved in the Google Arts & Culture Exhibit.
+He remained by her side for more than a year into her convalescence, then left for Europe in the early spring of 1927 and broke off the relationship shortly after returning to Mexico in autumn of the same year.

-Kahlo's bed rest was over by late 1927, and she began socializing with her old schoolfriends, who were now at university and involved in student politics.
+Kahlo's bed rest was over by late 1927, and she began socializing with her old school friends, who were now at university and involved in student politics.
 She joined the Mexican Communist Party (PCM) and was introduced to a circle of political activists and artists, including the exiled Cuban communist Julio Antonio Mella and the Italian-American photographer Tina Modotti.

 At one of Modotti's parties in June 1928, Kahlo was introduced to Diego Rivera.
 They had met briefly in 1922 when he was painting a mural at her school.
 Shortly after their introduction in 1928, Kahlo asked him to judge whether her paintings showed enough talent for her to pursue a career as an artist.
 Rivera recalled being impressed by her works, stating that they showed "an unusual energy of expression, precise delineation of character, and true severity ...
 They had a fundamental plastic honesty, and an artistic personality of their own ...
 It was obvious to me that this girl was an authentic artist".